 The literature on local fiscal multipliers is, hence, enjoying a boom.
-First and foremost, the higher multipliers for depressed economies result has been found to hold at the regional level (Brückner and Tuladhar, 2013; Suárez Serrato and Wingdener, 2016).
-For the US, both Suárez Serrato and Wingdener (2016) and Auerbach et al. (2019) find a sizable impact of local expenditure on regional economic outcomes.
-The latter, specifically, obtain a multiplier of 1 at the city level and 0.5 for neighboring cities, bringing the state-level multiplier estimate to 1.5.
+First and foremost, the higher multipliers for depressed economies result has been found to hold at the regional level (Br,ckner and Tuladhar, 2013; Su·rez Serrato and Wingdener, 2016).
+For the US, both Su·rez Serrato and Wingdener (2016) and Auerbach et al. (2019) find a sizable impact of local expenditure on regional economic outcomes.